Skip Navigation

 Registrant financial filings include interim and annual financial statements, Form 31-103F1 - Calculation of Excess Working Capital, subordination agreements and repayment requests, changes to financial institution bonds, and Net Asset Value adjustments.
 You can send these filings to the attention of the Examination Team by email (examiners@bcsc.bc.ca) or by courier.

-The BCSC will not grant extensions or waivers for registrant filings due to poor planning for the postal strike.
+The BCSC will not grant extensions or waivers for registrant filings due to poor planning for any postal suspension.

 In addition, you must make reasonable efforts to send clients their trade confirmations, account statements, and other reporting in a timely way.